 An effective secretagogue could easily raise IGF-1 levels, although the result is not as significant as growth hormone injections.
 Clinically many users have reported better sleep, increased alertness during the day, and

 IGF-1 levels may not be the best indicator of how effective a secretagogue for the GH receptor sites may be damaged.
 A low IGF-1 level does not mean that the body’s growth hormone level has not increased.
 It simply means that that the level is not accurately measured.

 D. Oral Amino Acid and Peptide Secretagogue in Spray form:

-Amino acids are the basic buidling blocks of peptides.
-Due to the ease of peptidedegradation in gastric acid when ingested, some choose an alternative delivery method, using amino acid in a sublinqual spray form.
+When learning about hgh injections, amino acids are very important.
+Amino acids are the basic building blocks of peptides.
+Due to the ease of peptidedegradation in gastric acid when ingested, some choose an alternative delivery method, using amino acid in a sublingual spray form.
 Amino acids can be absorbed quickly from the oral mucosa and penetrate the capillary vasculature.
 This is transported to the target organs where growth hormone release can be enhanced.
-Please note that not all forms of sublingual spray form works equally well.
+Please note that not all forms of sublingual spray formwork equally well.
 The key lies in the right combination of peptide or amino acid.
 Trial and error is required.
-Sometimes the spray does not work not because of poor ingredient but because of the lack of receptor site sensitivity to the amino acid and peptides.
+Sometimes the spray does not work not because of a poor ingredient but because of the lack of receptor site sensitivity to the amino acid and peptides.

-The theoretical problem associated with homeopathic oral sprays is that the growth hormone with its large molecule size cannot penetrate intact into the membranes to any significant degree.
+The thing about hgh injections and homeopathic oral spray is the theoretical problem associated with homeopathic oral sprays is that the growth hormone with its large molecule size cannot penetrate intact into the membranes to any significant degree.
 Hence the hormones would not be useful in a nasal spray or oral form.
 Some companies have developed special “carriers” but the effectiveness remains in doubt.

 F. Homeopathic Oral Tablets